ezhang17/wildfire-analysis/README.md

 In part 2, we extend the analysis to answer the following questions:
 - How are smoke estimates and asthma emergency visit and hospitalization rates related?
 - Can we create a predictive model to predict future smoke-related asthma emergency visit and hospitalization rates for Green Bay?

-We use annual age-adjusted rates per 10,000 for asthma emergency visits and hospitalizations in Brown County, WI.
+In this part of the analysis, we explore annual age-adjusted rates per 10,000 for asthma emergency visits and hospitalizations in Brown County, WI from 2000-2023.
+We look at the overall trend for these metrics and explore the relationship between these and the smoke estimate created in part 1.
+We end with a brief discussion on limitations and future work.

 This portion of the analysis uses the **Asthma data** and `smoke_estimates.csv`, `smoke_predictions.csv` files from the `intermediate_data` folder described in the Data section below.